 Some of the certificate courses have prerequisites not included in the certificate requirements, so students should select courses for which they have met the prerequisites.
 Students also should work closely with an assigned adviser in planning course work that best fits their interests and provides sufficient focus.

-For more information about course requirements, visit Social Science Analytics in the UI General Catalog or the Department of Political Science website.
+See Social Science Analytics in the UI General Catalog or the Department of Political Science website to learn more about the certificate and required course work.